-- a.
-Syllabi for the current and most recent previous offerings of the course; including any summer session offerings. - b.
-Copies of all instructor teaching materials; - c.
-Copies of all assessment instruments; - d.
-Instructor worked answers and marking schemes for all assessment instruments. - e.
-Examples from across the range of student performance of graded responses to all assessment instruments. - f.
-Students attendance data - g.
-A comprehensive instructor review of the presentation of the course, covering: - " Appropriateness of the course learning outcomes. - " Extent to which the syllabus was covered. - " Extent to which learning outcomes were met (with evidence). - " Appropriateness of textbooks and other learning resources. - " Appropriateness of assessment instruments in relation to learning outcomes. - " Appropriateness of the balance of assessment. - " Appropriateness of prerequisites. - " General comments on any problems encountered with the course. - h. quantitative analysis of student performance including individual student grades, both cumulative and for each assessment, and grade distribution; - i.
-Summary of student feedback on the evaluation of the course. j. instructor's proposals for any course improvements. - j.
-Summary of actions taken to improve the course.
+- a. syllabi for the current and most recent previous offerings of the course, including any summer session offerings. - b. copies of all teaching materials. - c. copies of all assessment instruments. - d. instructor worked answers and marking schemes for all assessment instruments. - e. examples from across the range of student performance of graded responses to all assessment instruments.

+- f. student attendance data. - g. a comprehensive faculty member review of the presentation of the course, covering: - appropriateness of the course learning outcomes. - the extent to which the syllabus was covered. - the extent to which learning outcomes were met (with evidence). - appropriateness of textbooks and other learning resources. - appropriateness of assessment instruments in relation to learning outcomes. - appropriateness of the balance of assessment. - appropriateness of prerequisites. - general comments on any problems encountered with the course. - h. quantitative analysis of student performance including individual student grades, both cumulative and for each assessment, and grade distribution. - i. summary of student feedback on the evaluation of the course. - j. instructor's proposals for any course improvements. - k. summary of actions taken to improve the course. - exam moderation.

-Course File Procedure:
+Course File Submission Process